Rothenburg ob der Tauber: Cultural references

 Rothenburg has appeared in several films, notably fantasies.
-It was the inspiration for the village in the 1940 Walt Disney movie Pinocchio.
 It was the location for the Vulgarian village scenes in the 1968 family movie, Chitty Chitty Bang Bang.
 It is sometimes mistaken as the town at the end of Willy Wonka & the Chocolate Factory (1971); that town was Nördlingen.
 The town served as a loose basis for the fictional town of Lebensbaum ("life tree") in the video game Shadow of Memories (Shadow of Destiny in the American market).
-Pictures of the town were used in some parts of The Wonderful World of the Brothers Grimm and the trailer for the film.
+Shots of the town are shown in some parts of The Wonderful World of the Brothers Grimm and the trailer for the film.
 The camera flies over the town from the direction of the valley towards the Town Hall.
 A plaque exists on the rebuilt town wall to commemorate this.
-Filming was done in Rothenburg for Harry Potter and the Deathly Hallows – Part 1 (2010) and Part 2 (2011).
+Filming was done in Rothenburg for Harry Potter and the Deathly Hallows – Part 1 (2010) and Part 2 (2011), but didn't make it into the final version of the movies.

 Robert Shackleton's Unvisited Places of Old Europe contains a chapter, "The Old Red City of Rothenburg", about the city and its history.
 Rothenburg is the primary location for Elizabeth Peters's mystery novel, Borrower of the Night (1973) about the search for a missing Tilman Riemenschneider sculpture.

-The town featured as the location in the Belgian comic book, The Adventures of Yoko Tsuno in the episode of La Frontière de la vie (On the Edge of Life, 1977) and it inspired the look of the town in the Japanese manga and anime series A Little Snow Fairy Sugar (2001).
+The town featured as the location in the Belgian comic book, The Adventures of Yoko Tsuno in the episode of La Frontière de la vie (On the Edge of Life, 1977) and it inspired the look of the town in the Japanese manga and anime series A Little Snow Fairy Sugar (2001) (the main character Saga Bergmann's house was the notable house in the crossroads).

+Illustrator and concept artist Gustaf Tenggren based the village in Disney's Pinocchio on photographs and images of the town.